JFrog CLI Control Manager

 Power tools highly beneficial for development and DevOps teams:

-• Changelog Comparison (jfcm compare changelog): Compare release notes and changelogs between two versions
+• Changelog Comparison (jfcm compare changelog): Compare release notes and changelogs between 2 versions

-• Performance Benchmarking (jfcm benchmark): Run detailed performance benchmarks across multiple JFrog CLI versions; configurable iterations; stats (min, max, average); exports (table, JSON, CSV)
+• Performance Benchmarking (jfcm benchmark): Run detailed performance benchmarks across multiple JFrog CLI versions, configurable iterations, statistics (minimum, maximum, average), and exports (table, JSON, CSV)

 4. Usage Analytics and Health Checks